UPPMAX/programming_formalisms/docs/git/merge.md

 ## Workflow of merge

-- Once a feature is ready, merge to
+- Once a feature is ready, merge to "main" or "develop"

 ???+ admonition "Command line"